-Although you may speak to the adjuster, it is not recommended and we will do that for you instead, if we are retained.
 When you consult with us, we will advise you as to your rights and options and we will help you understand your insurance policy and its terms.
 You may have different options available to you such as suing the other driver or you may be eligible for income replacement benefits and short-term disability.
-Your DSF legal representative will negotiate with your insurance company to provide you with the best possible coverage for your particular needs.
+Your DSF legal representative will negotiate with your insurance company to provide you with the best possible recovery for your particular needs.

-A lawyer with expertise in personal injury will be better able to advise you of the benefits you are entitled to receive through your insurance company.
-You could be at a great disadvantage by dealing solely with an insurance adjuster.
+A lawyer with expertise in personal injury will be able to advise you of the benefits you are entitled to receive through your insurance company.
+You could be at a great disadvantage by dealing directly with an insurance adjuster before getting legal advice.

-As employees of insurance companies, adjusters may not necessarily point out or protect your rights to privacy, compensation, treatment and other important issues affecting you in the short term and in the future.
-Our lawyers and clerks are experts in filing and processing claims with the insurer and in suing other insurers Your lawyer will also provide significant guidance and preparation in establishing your claim.
+As employees of insurance companies, adjusters may not advise you or protect your rights to privacy, compensation, treatment and other important issues affecting you in the short term and in the future.
+Our lawyers are experts in dealing with insurance adjusters.
+Your lawyer will also provide significant guidance and preparation in establishing your claim.

 Back to Top

-How do I earn an income if I cannot work due to my Accident?
+How do I support myself if I can’t work due to my accident?

 You may be entitled to an Income Replacement Benefit or Disability Benefit if you cannot work.